Skip to main content

 You can add more than one agent voice and split usage between them.

-• Click + Voice
+• Click New voice

 • Select an additional voice